 - Your software interface is difficult to navigate, antiquated, overly complicated, and non-intuitive.

-These are real comments taken from real manufacturing work order software reviews.
-Despite the fact that plenty of positive comments can be found online, it’s still rare to meet someone in person who is 100 percent satisfied with their Computerized Maintenance Management System (CMMS).
+These are real comments from real manufacturing work order software reviews.
+Despite the fact that you can find plenty of positive comments online, it’s still rare to meet someone in person who is 100 percent satisfied with their Computerized Maintenance Management System (CMMS).

 In fact, some sources suggest that as much as 80 percent of work order software program implementations fail.
 In this article, we’ll discuss why expectations often fail to meet reality after purchasing manufacturing work order software.
 We’ll also highlight some quick tips for evaluating purchase options to ensure you walk away with functional, user-friendly software.